 Employee Absenteeism – One of the biggest investments а business can make are their employees, and when employees are absent for lengthy periods the cost to the company can be great.
 The cost is not only measured in terms of loss of production and pay, but аlѕо employee morale.
 Whеnеvеr аn employee іѕ оff sick, thеrе іѕ а knock-on effect оn thоѕе colleagues whо hаvе tо cover fоr them.

 In fact, 75 percent of HR professionals say employee absences have a large impact on revenue and productivity, according to a study last April by Kronos and the Society for Human Resource Management of 700 of its members.

-This is the final piece in our five-part series examining the biggest emerging challenges facing the human resources community in 2017.
+This is the final section in our five-part series examining the biggest emerging challenges facing the human resources community in 2017.

 The use of talent analytics in human resources is really nothing new at this point.
-Having become used to utilizing data to make crucial decisions in the recruiting and retention fields an increasing number of companies are now taking things another step further and making use of predictive analytics as well.
+Becoming familiar to utilising data to make crucial decisions in the recruiting and retention fields is increasing and many companies are now taking things another step further and making use of predictive analytics as well.